Submit our quick form and get quotes now!

 Essentially, a wet room is similar to your average bathroom though generally accompanied by floor-to-ceiling tile, as tiles are the most waterproof possible.
 Further, it is necessary for the entire room to be sealed in a way so that you don’t need to incorporate a shower screen.
 Have we piqued your curiosity?

 There are many reasons why a wet room might not initially appeal to you.
-A common rumour is that a wet room can actually affect the resale value of your home rather than improving it.
+A common rumour is that a wet room can actually affect the resale value of your home rather than improve it.

-Many homeowners believe that not having a bath will make it more difficult to sell your property.
+Many homeowners believe that not having a bath will make it more difficult to sell their property.
 In fact, a professionally fitted and designed wet room will work to increase the resale value of your property, as this feature is perceived as contemporary.

 Another common wet room misconception is the idea that it will leak and damage other areas of the home.
 However, when correctly designed a wet room will specifically contain and channel water into the correct places.

 This should only add to the appeal, as a regular bathroom is not designed in a waterproof way.
 Thus, a wet room is actually more waterproof than your average bathroom.
 In the process of a wet room renovation, you actually waterproof the entire room and thus, reduce the risk of leaks drastically.